 In charge of childcare this summer?
 Enjoy the holidays without wearing yourself out

 Summer has officially arrived.
-Most preschools, playgroups and baby groups are on holiday until September.
-School is out and we’re on our own.
-The six week marathon of endless snacks, demands and entertainment has begun.
+Preschools, playgroups and baby groups are on holiday until September, school is out and we’re on our own.
+And so begins the six week marathon of endless snacks, demands and entertainment.
 Cripes!
 Pass the gin.

-And whilst you are working overtime to keep everyone else happy, healthy and amused, it’s easy to forget about your own wellbeing.
-To end-up exhausted at the end of each day and worn out come September.
+Meanwhile, whilst you’re working overtime to keep everyone else happy, healthy and amused it’s easy to forget about your own wellbeing and end-up exhausted at the end of each day.
+And consequently, completely burnt out by September.

 So sit down, relax and enjoy our 5-step guide to enjoying the summer holidays without wearing yourself out.